How to make a website like Etsy

 Building a site like Etsy doesn’t have to be expensive or time consuming.
 Get all the features you need to get started at a fraction of the cost of building them yourself.

-Once you’ve validated your idea, it’s time to start building your online marketplace business.
-There are a few ways to do this.
+Once you’ve validated your marketplace idea, it’s time to start setting up your business.
+There are a few ways to develop a marketplace.
 Let’s explore three of the most popular: